terminal-overflow/personal-assistant/README.md

 ---
 ## Unkown Commands
-If you say an unknown command, personal assistant will either play a disregard tone or output 'I'm not sure'.
+If you say an unknown command, personal assistant will disregard.

 ---
 ## Exiting